longrongyang/LNCIS/README.md

 ![Overview](Illustration/Overview.png)

-The project is mainly based on mmdetection v2.2.0.
-More details will be released!
+The project is based on mmdetection v2.2.0.
 Main results in the paper are based on older mmdetection (v1.0rc0).

 ## 2. Main Results